lwfinger/rtw88/README.md

 these should be provided by your kernel.
 If not, then you should go to the Backports Project (https://backports.wiki.kernel.org/index.php/Main_Page) to obtain the necessary code.

+This repo has been brought up to date with the kernel code on Sep.
+25, 2020.

+The main changes are as follows:
+1. The methods for obtaining DMA buffers has changed.
+This should have no effect.
+2. The regulatory methods are changed.
+This may have some effect on users.
+3. The firmware loading has been more resistent against timeouts.
+4. The RX buffer size is increased.
+5. Antenna selection code was modified.
+This change may help the low signal problems.
+6. BlueTooth coexistence was modified.

+When making these changes, I tried to watch for things that might be incompatible with older kernels.
+As this kind of updating in really boring, I might have missed something.
+Please let me know of build problems.

 ### Installation instruction
 ##### Requirements